 This post to help you work while travelling has been created in collaboration with Movavi

-Working from the road is the dream for many of us, and I’m predicting that ‘Digital Nomadism’ will be a booming trend again in no time!
+Working from the road is the dream for many of us and being a ‘digital nomad’ is an amazing opportunity many of us can now embrace!
 So many companies now offer remote working, and lots of people have realised they can do their jobs with little more than a laptop and a good internet connection.

 As a travel blogger, I’ve always worked while I’ve travelled.
 I like to get my articles written, my videos edited, my photos organised and my copy submitted by the time my plane touches the tarmac at Manchester Airport.

 It isn’t always easy to work without all of your gadgets and home comforts.
 Internet connections are usually the biggest issue, as well as being in the wrong time zone for calls and webinars, restrictions accessing certain sites in different countries, and, let’s not forget the biggest challenge, simply getting into the right frame of mind to sit down and do your work when half of your brain is in ‘holiday mode.’

 So here are 10 simple hacks to help you work while you’re travelling

 A great hack that can be used while you’re at home and travelling is to record some of your conference calls, webinars or live stream videos.
 You can then watch them back at a later date to get all the information you need.
 Check out Movavi for recording software for mac.
 One of the problems with working and travelling is that you might be in a completely different time zone from the rest of your colleagues.
 If you end up having a conference call at 3 AM, it’s unlikely you’re going to be giving it 100% of your attention, so record the whole thing and watch it back later.

 I also like watching them back when I’ve got the time and space to sit quietly and properly listen (such as during a long plane journey!)
 I can guarantee you’ll hear so much that you missed the first time around.